Whole Foods Market: Environmental involvement

 In May 1999, Whole Foods Market joined the Marine Stewardship Council (MSC), a global independent, not-for-profit organization promoting sustainable fisheries and responsible fishing practices worldwide to help preserve fish stocks for future generations.
 The company first began selling MSC-certified seafood in 2000, and a growing selection of MSC-certified fish continues to be available.

 Whole Foods placed third on the U.S. Environmental Protection Agency's "Top 25 Green Power Partners".
 The company also received the EPA Green Power Award in 2004 and 2005 and the Partner of the Year award in 2006 and 2007.
 A January 8, 2007, Environmental Protection Agency (EPA) report listed Whole Foods Market as the second-highest purchaser of green power nationwide, citing its actions as helping drive the development of new renewable energy sources for the electricity generation.
 The EPA report showed Whole Foods Market using 463.1 million kilowatt hours annually.
 It was covered, 100 percent net-wise, by its total electricity from biomass, geothermal, small hydro, solar, and wind sources.

+In August 2024, Whole Foods dairy suppliers were planning a pilot program with Windfall Bio, a startup company with financing from the Amazon Climate Pledge Fund, Breakthrough Energy Ventures, Mayfield, and others, to add microbes to the soil of their farms that consume methane emissions to produce fertilizer.